Spinach and Dry Dates Raita (Yoghurt)

 Take 100 ml. of the yoghurt/dahi, add mustard powder and mix well.
 Keep aside.
 It will be used in the end, when the dish is ready to serve.

-Heat oil in a pan, add cumin seeds and let them crackle.
-Now add spinach pur and cook it on high flame, until the raw smell of spinach goes and its colour changes to dark green.
+Heat oil in a pan, add cumin seeds and let them ‘crackle’.
+Now add spinach purée and cook it on high flame, until the raw smell of spinach goes and it’s colour changes to dark green.

 Add remaining 400 ml. of yoghurt, fennel powder, cardamom power, turmeric powder, coriander powder and chilli powder to the spinach and continue to cook for ten minutes on medium flame.